 This variety of student needs requires MAP to be very flexible and responsive.
 Typical outreach strategies such as module booklets or online courses have been an effective solution for some of our students.
 However, we have found that most MAP students have greater success with strong classroom instruction.
 Our students with the greatest challenges in language learning, educational history, or attendance also tend to benefit most from direct teaching.
 We have worked hard to both increase the number of direct-taught courses at MAP and to make our direct taught classes more flexible.
 We have adopted a "blended" model of instruction, where students with attendance differences are able to participate in and benefit from classroom instruction, but where all students have access to print or online materials that can be done at an alternate time, place, or pace.
 In addition, our timetable ensures that students have flex periods and self-directed periods to allow students to stay caught up in their classes, to access individualized help from teachers, and to explore other areas of interest.
-Although this past year could not be classified as easy, the particular flexible and cooperative educational environment that had been nurtured at MAP has made this past year "easier" for staff and students than it might have been.
+The particular flexible and cooperative educational environment that had been nurtured at MAP has made this past year "easier" for staff and students than it might have been.
 Staff and students at MAP have become experts in meeting students where they are in their educational journey.
-Pivoting to online, paper based or in person content delivery as needed has a long history at MAP that predates the pandemic and we will continue to offer this variety of instruction into the post pandemic world.
+Pivoting to online, paper based or in person content delivery as needed has a long history at MAP that predates the pandemic.
+A methodology that will continue to develop and even strengthen from the skills and lessons learned as education, in general, moves into new and exciting educational environments for our young students.

 Student success at MAP comes in many forms.
-Even under the unpredictable circumstances of the 2020/2021 and 2021/2022 school years we were happy to see five graduates this year and the potential of 12 for next year.
+We look forward to the end of the 2024/25 school year where we will see 10 graduates this year and the potential for more than that amount next year and the year after.
 More and more MAP students are now taking Math and Science diploma exams, qualifying for a full 3 years of Rutherford scholarships, and registering for post-secondary courses after high school.
 MAP has more students taking "dash one" courses at high school than ever before, but we also have students successfully completing "dash four" Knowledge and Employability courses.
-Also, we are seeing many of our students who are sticking with education or returning to school long after they thought that they might quit.
+Also, we are seeing many of our students who are:

+- sticking with education or returning to school long after they thought that they might quit. - Maximizing their course load in grades 10 and 11 so that they may obtain a diploma early to enable them to enter the workforce earlier. - Utilizing programs such as, "Work Experience", "RAP", and "Dual Credit" to allow for a hybrid work/school schedule.

 We have been invigorated to know that for every student that stays an extra year that they are gaining literacy and numeracy skills that will be useful for their future prospects.
 It is difficult to see the lack of a diploma as being a failure when more and more students are completing more years of high school than just a few years ago.
 The path to a high school diploma is not always a straight line and we understand and support this at MAP while celebrating all student success!